Robotiators-888/Attendance/README.md

 ## Common Problems/Issues

-### this sections shows common issues and how to fix them
+### This section shows common issues and how to fix them

 ``` FileNotFoundError: [Errno 2] No such file or directory: 'AttendanceKey.json' ```